-Joseph Pace was born in Morbegno, Italy, and grew up in Africa.
+Joseph Pace (Filtranisme), was born Lombardy, Italy, in 1959, and grew up in Congo-Kinshasa.
 He spent much of his achievement packed career living and working Rome, Paris, Berlin, São Paulo and Tunis.
 He is central figure in the filtranisme movement.
-Not afraid to provoke, Pace taught Sociology of Knowledge and Art, and History of Sociology at the Sapienza University of Rome, for twelve years (1996–2008).
+Not afraid to provoke, Pace taught Sociology of Knowledge and Art, and History of Sociology at the Faculty of Sociology, Sapienza First University of Rome, for twelve years (1996–2008).
 Former students say he tested many of his artworks in the classroom.

 Others works, previously installed at the CRC in São Paulo, Venanzo Crocetti Museum in Rome, Italian Embassy in Brasilia, and Florence Biennale, were most recently on view at the Câmara Municipal of Itapevi, Emoções Cósmicas de Joseph Pace (January 26 – February 23, 2018), and Castello Normanno-Svevo, Bari (May 25 – November 13, 2019).

-Joseph Pace is widely known for his jewels artworks installed for the 2014 Brazil FIFA Football Association at the Museu Afro Brasil in São Paulo (13 june – 30 september, 2014), and shown by the Museum of the National Gallery of Modern Art of Rome at the at the Boncompagni Decorative Arts, Joseph Pace, L’Eva Furura (13 november, 2014 – 13 february, 2015).
+Joseph Pace is widely known for his jewels artworks installed for the 2014 Brazil FIFA World Cup at the Museu Afro Brasil in São Paulo (June 13– September 30, 2014), and shown by the Boncompagni Ludovisi Decorative Arts Museum of the GNAM – National Gallery of Modern Art of Rome, Joseph Pace, L’Eva Futura (November 26, 2014 – February 13, 2015).

-Joseph Pace uses particular resources such vintage and jewelry industrial production’s residues, to create sculpture that defies categorization.
-Assembling this shimmering waste material no longer in fashion, Pace draw connections between ethics, design, fashion, consumption and environment, creating a sort of research in the “industrial archeology” field applied to the decoration of the bodies of our times.
+Pace uses particular resources such vintage and jewelry industrial production’s residues, to create sculpture that defies categorization.
+Assembling this shimmering waste material, Pace draw connections between ethics, design, fashion, consumption and environment, creating a sort of research in the “industrial archeology” field applied to the decoration of the bodies of our times.

-Pace’s use of these materials reflects his interest in reuse, transformation, and an intrinsic desire to connect to the best Italian art tradition while transcending the limitations of place.
-His work can interrogate the history of fashion jewellery and draw connections between fashion, hedonism and consumption, but at the core is his unique formal language that distinguishes his practice.
+Pace’s use of these materials reflects his interest in reuse, transformation, and an intrinsic desire to connect the best Italian classic art tradition while transcending the limitations of place.
+His work can interrogate the history of hight fashion jewellery and draw connections between hedonism and consumption, but at the core is his unique formal language that distinguishes his practice.

-Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Superintendência do Patrimônio Cultural do Parlamento de São Paulo, University of Konstanz, Sapienza University of Rome, Instituto de Recuperação do Patrimônio Histórico de São Paulo, Associazione Nazionale Sociology, IPH Instituto de Recuperação do Patrimônio Histórico de São Paulo.
+Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the University of Konstanz, Sapienza University of Rome, Instituto de Recuperação do Patrimônio Histórico de São Paulo, Associazione Nazionale Sociology, Superintendência do Patrimônio Cultural do Parlamento de São Paulo.